boltops-tools/ufo/docs/_docs/tutorial-ufo-docker-build.md

 ```

 Note in order to push the image to a registry you will need to login into the registry.
 If you are using DockerHub use the `docker login` command.
-If you are using AWS ECR then you can use the `aws ecr get-login` command.
+If you are using AWS ECR then ufo automatically calls the `aws ecr get-login` command and authenticates for you.

 <a id="prev" class="btn btn-basic" href="{% link _docs/tutorial-ufo-init.md %}">Back</a>
 <a id="next" class="btn btn-primary" href="{% link _docs/tutorial-ufo-tasks-build.md %}">Next Step</a>